 Jean-Philippe Lesne.
 We have to take the best of both of France's 200 year-old systems of higher education: the Grandes Ecoles system and the university system.
 Education and research have always gone hand in hand in the universities.
 That is especially true at TSE; its economics research centre is among the top 10 in the world, meaning we can put some of the best economists in the classrooms.
 So, our school attracts students from all over the world, many of whom go into academic careers after their PhD.
 But we also want to give the school the advantages of the Grandes Ecoles which are able to round off the students' education using close relations with industry and a dynamic alumni network to give them clear careers goals.
 That is why we encourage any initiative that fosters links with the outside world, including internships, gap years, junior enterprise, etc. We are also creating an alumni association to create strong networks, helping our grads stay in contact.
 Lastly, we are building stronger ties between the school and the economics community, for example by inviting corporate leaders and experts to come talk about their jobs.
-And does that change anything in terms of student relations or attendina TSE?
+And does that change anything in terms of student relations or attending TSE?
 JPL.
 Yes, without a doubt.
 First and foremost, the school belongs to the students.
 They have to be an active part of their own education through, for example, feedback they can give from internships, the junior enterprise programme, or activities with the Student Association (BDE).
 But the ambiance at the school should maintain the benefits of the university system.
 There are no competitive entrance exams, instead we prefer an application-based selection process that rewards the hard work of the students during their first two undergrad years.
 Another advantage, welfare-wise, is the modest tuition fees we apply, on the same level as all public universities.
 The absence of a post-high school selection system coupled with these low tuition costs enables us to attract a very broad population of young students, including those with more difficult financial and cultural backgrounds.
 Through all this, we aim to uphold the academic level of excellence while continuing to fulfil our role in promoting diversity.
-KEY FIGURES 1,500 students in L1 and L2 (two-year preparatory programme after high school).
-150-200 students in each TSE class year (L3-M1-M2, final year undergrad + two Masters years).
-80 nationalities in the graduate programme.
 But there is still a selection process?
 JPL.
 Of course.
 It is mostly for students entering their third undergraduate year but also in the graduate programme for applicants from French or foreign universities who want to attend the school.
 Some people are surprised and even offended when they learn we apply a selection process within the university system.
-That is because they do not understand it well, or pretend not to get it... but we stand by this selection method, which is a measure of excellence and does not create hang-ups, even more so since all the students coming out of our two-year preparatory programme are offered several academic paths, mainly in economics and management. bring about?
+That is because they do not understand it well, or pretend not to get it... but we stand by this selection method, which is a measure of excellence and does not create hang-ups, even more so since all the students coming out of our two-year preparatory programme are offered several academic paths, mainly in economics and management.
+Are you currently visible on the international scene?